MJ-SKKU/MountainJ/README.md

-# 🧾 Settlement without a treasurer MountainJ
+# 🧾 Settlement without a treasurer, MountainJ
 (Deployed in Feb.
 2023)

 A settlement system that guarantees the minimum number of transfers without the need for a treasurer by allowing users to enter their payment details through a single database and platform.